julianchurchill/text-adventure/README.md

 Technical Tasks

 - Turn on proguard for release APK generation - http://developer.android.com/tools/help/proguard.html
-- Consider adding 'You use [the] x with [the] y.' before outputting the result.
-Would help when reading the transcript.
 - Add cucumber test run as part of build, see https://github.com/cucumber/cucumber-jvm and config/common/test/CucumberStepDefs.java and src/test/resources/cucumber/TTA2/TTA2_entering_the_town.feature
 - Rename git tags to prefix with TTA1_
 - Reword 'item use action' to 'item on use action' so it reads like the 'item on examine action' usage.